Locust: Swarming grasshoppers

 No taxonomic distinction is made between locust and grasshopper species; the basis for the definition is whether a species forms swarms under intermittently suitable conditions.
 In English, the term "locust" is used for grasshopper species that change morphologically and behaviourally on crowding, forming swarms that develop from bands of immature stages called hoppers.
 The change is described as density-dependent phenotypic plasticity.

 These changes are examples of phase polyphenism; they were first analysed and described by Boris Uvarov, who was instrumental in setting up the Anti-Locust Research Centre.
 He made his discoveries during his studies of the migratory locust in the Caucasus, whose solitary and gregarious phases had previously been thought to be separate species (Locusta migratoria and L. danica L.).
 He designated the two phases as solitaria and gregaria.
 These are called statary and migratory morphs, though strictly speaking, their swarms are nomadic rather than migratory.
 Charles Valentine Riley and Norman Criddle were involved in achieving the understanding and control of locusts.

 Swarming behaviour is a response to overcrowding.
 Increased tactile stimulation of the hind legs causes an increase in levels of serotonin.
 This causes the locust to change colour, eat much more, and breed much more easily.
 The transformation of the locust to the swarming form is induced by several contacts per minute over a four-hour period.
 A large swarm can consist of billions of locusts spread out over an area of thousands of square kilometres, with a population of up to 80 million per square kilometre (200 million per square mile).
 When desert locusts meet, their nervous systems release serotonin, which causes them to become mutually attracted, a prerequisite for swarming.

+Swarm-migration behaviour in juvenile desert locusts is partially mediated by cannibalistic interactions between individuals in the swarm, where locusts bite the rear of the locust in front in order to prompt forward movement.
+It was demonstrated that severing the nerve which allows locusts to feel these bites reduces the movement of the group and increases cannibalisation.

 The formation of initial bands of gregarious hoppers is called an "outbreak"; when these join into larger groups, the event is known as an "upsurge".
 Continuing agglomerations of upsurges on a regional level originating from a number of entirely separate breeding locations are known as "plagues".
 During outbreaks and the early stages of upsurges, only part of the locust population becomes gregarious, with scattered bands of hoppers spread out over a large area.
 As time goes by, the insects become more cohesive and the bands become concentrated in a smaller area.
-In the desert locust plague in Africa, the Middle East, and Asia that lasted from 1966 to 1969, the number of locusts increased from two to 30 billion over two generations, but the area covered decreased from over 100000 km2 to 5000 km2.
+In the desert locust plague in Africa, the Middle East, and Asia that lasted from 1966 to 1969, the number of locusts increased from two billion to 30 billion over two generations, but the area covered decreased from over 100000 km2 to 5000 km2.